Stocks slide as stimulus, infrastructure costs spook investors

 The CBOE volatility index eased to its lowest level in 13 months before jumping about 11% on the day.
 Wall Street’s so-called fear gauge still hovers near pandemic lows.

+Volume on U.S. exchanges was 12.10 billion shares, compared with the 14.04 billion average for the full session over the last 20 trading days.

-Shares of GameStop Corp dropped ahead of the company’s fourth-quarter results due after markets close.
+Shares of GameStop Corp dropped 6.5% ahead of the company’s fourth-quarter results due later on Tuesday.
 The videogame retailer announced the exit of its chief customer officer in the latest sign of a broader overhaul into an e-commerce firm.

 Reporting by Herbert Lash in New YorkAdditional reporting by Medha Singh and Devik Jain in BengaluruEditing by Maju Samuel and Matthew Lewis